unix/simpler-paper/examples/3_theme.md

 ## Theme
+The sense of design has always been a part of our great importance, we hope simpler-paper is not just readable, it also needs to be pleasing, charismatic and special.

 the style of the **simpler-paper** comes from [simpler-paper-themes](https://github.com/DhyanaChina/simpler-paper-themes). here is a list of all topics at present.

-> if you want to create a new theme, see [simpler-paper-themes](https://github.com/DhyanaChina/simpler-paper-themes) plz.
+> if you want to create a new theme, go to [simpler-paper-themes](https://github.com/DhyanaChina/simpler-paper-themes).

 - Default `theme: "default"`